cesaro/dpu-cav18-exp/doc/1-intro.md

 ### Dependencies

+This is for the image provided, Ubuntu 14

 - for the artiact evaluation of cav18 this section is irrelevat, as all dependencies are satisfied in the virtual machine that we provide
 - These experiments can be repeated with Ubuntu 16 or Debian 9.4
 - make install-dependencies

+This replicacbility package can also be used with minor modifications in Debian 9.4 or Ubuntu 16, with the exception of the experiments with Maple, which depend on kernel 3.x.

 apt-get install valgrind kcachegrind